. . . Tissue Paper Products are suddenly making headlines around the world

 1. Keeping a distance from other people

-2. Washing your hands and thoroughly drying them
+2. Washing your hands and thoroughly drying them with paper towels

 3. Not touching your face.